QubitPi/Messier-61/docs/docs/development/graphql-server.md

 Get a knowledge graph data API throught GraphQL quickly.

-Although loving to learn GraphQL, every developer and everyone who simply wants to explore Messier-61 quickly don't want to first read a book about GraphQL Types and Queries, then install a gazillion npm packages.
+Although loving to learn GraphQL, every developer and everyone who simply wants to explore nexusgraph quickly don't want to first read a book about GraphQL Types and Queries, then install a gazillion npm packages.

-messier-61-graphql-server allow us to start playing with some graph data exposed via GraphQL right away.
+nexusgraph-graphql-server allow us to start playing with some graph data exposed via GraphQL right away.
 All it takes is a JSON of our data.

-messier-61-graphql-server is backed by [json-graphql-server][json-graphql-server]
+nexusgraph-graphql-server is backed by [json-graphql-server][json-graphql-server]

 Follow the guide below starting from scratch.